neallang/wordle/README.md

 the same logic over for our validateAllLetters() method, which is very similar but simply ensures that everything is a letter.
 Please understand this as we wanted to change validateWordLengths() to return a boolean but had no other choice.
 We had a very similar situation for the dictionary constructor (calling the validateWordSet() method) so please refer to this note for that as well.
 Thank you!

+2. Another note to leave is that we wrote a few tests that were specifically designed to fail.
+However, we noticed on the instructions that all tests should be passing when run, so we commented these out and left a note that these tests were designed to fail.
+Thank you!